EDCTP relies on external experts to ensure that only proposals of the highest quality are selected for funding.

 EDCTP welcomes applications from potential experts at any time.

-Potential experts are invited to complete the application form and submit it electronically (via email) to: proposals[at]edctp.org.
+Potential experts are invited to complete the application form and submit it via email to proposals[at]edctp.org.

-EDCTP will acknowledge receipt of the application by email, and may request experts to register in EDCTPgrants, if they are not already registered.
+EDCTP will acknowledge receipt of the application by email and may request experts to register in its online project system EDCTPgrants if they are not already registered.
 Subsequently, experts will be contacted if and when they are invited to participate in an assignment.
 Experts will be asked to sign the EDCTP contract for experts prior to their participation in an assignment.

 Experts must complete a Declaration of Interests and confirm that they will abide by the EDCTP Code of Conduct and Declaration of Interests Policy as part of the contract signature.